access-ci-org/Operations_STEP_2024/Day3-May15/git/3-history.md

 - One logical change, e.g.:
   - Adding a button to a web page
   - Fixing one bug
+  - Tidying a messy section of code
-  - Making the same tweak across multiple files
+  - Making the same change across multiple files

-The contents of a commit should be small enough so that it's easy for another human reviewer to understand what the change is about.
+The contents of a commit should be small enough so that it's easy for another human to read and understand what the change is about.

 Have some empathy for your colleagues and your future self.